 The best way to bend the pipe is to pick up a standard pipe bender at the hardware store.
 They will run you about $45 for the hand and foot leverage version.
 Check out this video for a full beginners tutorial.

-We do our best to ship same/next business day.
-Most domestic orders take 2-3 business days to arrive on your doorstep.
+We do our best to ship your order as fast as possible.
+Most domestic orders take 2-3 business days to arrive on your doorstep once packed.

 All U.S. orders are shipped USPS.
 International orders in most cases are shipped USPS Flat Rate.